IG Farben: Seizure by the Allies

 The company destroyed most of its records as it became clear that Germany was losing the war.
 In September 1944, Fritz ter Meer, a member of IG Farben's supervisory board and future chair of Bayer's board of directors, and Ernst Struss, secretary of the company's managing board, are said to have made plans to destroy company files in Frankfurt in the event of an American invasion.
 As the Red Army approached Auschwitz in January 1945 to liberate it, IG Farben reportedly destroyed the company's records inside the camp, and in the spring of 1945, the company burned and shredded 15 tons of paperwork in Frankfurt.

 The Americans seized the company's property under "General Order No. 2 pursuant to Military Government Law No. 52", 2 July 1945, which allowed the US to disperse "ownership and control of such of the plants and equipment seized under this order as have not been transferred or destroyed".
 The French followed suit in the areas they controlled.
 On 30 November 1945, Allied Control Council Law No. 9, "Seizure of Property owned by I.G.
 Farbenindustrie and the Control Thereof", formalized the seizure for "knowingly and prominently ... building up and maintaining German war potential".
 The division of property followed the division of Germany into four zones: American, British, French and Soviet.

 In the Western occupation zone, the idea of destroying the company was abandoned as the policy of denazification evolved, in part because of a need for industry to support reconstruction, and in part because of the company's entanglement with American companies, notably the successors of Standard Oil.
 In 1951, the company was split into its original constituent companies.
 The four largest quickly bought the smaller ones.
 In January 1955, the Allied High Commission issued the I.G.
-Liquidation Conclusion Law, naming IG Farben's legal successor as IG Farbenindustrie AG in Abwicklung (IGiA) ("I.G.
-Farbenindustrie AG in Liquidation).
+Liquidation Conclusion Law, naming IG Farben's legal successor as I.G.
+Farbenindustrie AG in Liquidation (i.L.).